Private Practice Workshops for Psychologists and Psychotherapists.

 Whether you are a Clinical or Counselling Psychologist, Psychotherapist or Counsellor, and considering starting private practice or wanting to develop your existing private practice, this workshop will equip you with the knowledge and skills needed for running a successful private practice i.e. obtaining work and making a living.

-With average delegate satisfaction ratings of 96% across six previous events delegates liked the:
+With average delegate satisfaction ratings of 96% across all previous events delegates liked the:

 “Calm, reassuring, comprehensive review of most relevant issues.
 Liked & appreciated input of own personal experience, made it real”